ArchiveBox/docs/Setting-up-Authentication.md

 ## Admin Web UI Authentication Methods

-> [!WARNING]
-> Make sure you've **set up your [Web UI permissions](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view) first above** to restrict public access.
-> Configuring advanced auth methods below is pointless if your Web UI permissions allow unrestricted access to guests!

 <br/>

 ### Username & Password (the default)

-You need an admin account to access the Web UI, you can run the commands below to create/edit a user from the CLI:
+You need a user account to access the Admin UI, you can run the commands below to create/edit a user from the CLI:

 ```bash
 archivebox manage createsuperuser